 Kentucky motorist are required to maintain specific levels of automobile insurance.
 Many drivers are confused about the “no fault’ or PIP insurance policies followed by the Commonwealth of Kentucky.
-We will attempt to clear up some of the confusion here in regards to personal injury claims in Louisville.
+We will attempt to clear up some of the confusion here in regards to car accident injury claims with PIP insurance.

 While it is not mandatory in order to waive this insurance, you have to file specific documents with the Department of Insurance.
 This document must be filed with the Kentucky Department of Insurance and provides motorists the option to refuse to accept only the limited compensation allowed when using this coverage.
 Otherwise, claims for injuries are limited by the policy and will pay only $10,000 in medical bills and lost wages.